-During the week of April 7 – 14, 2019 student teams from Colorado Young Leaders in Central Denver, Northeast Denver, Jefferson County, Douglas County, Arapahoe County, and Colorado Springs will launch community impact projects in celebration of National Volunteer Week and Global Youth Service Day.
+In April and May student teams from Colorado Young Leaders in Central Denver, Northeast Denver, Jefferson County, Douglas County, Arapahoe County, and Colorado Springs will launch community impact projects in celebration of National Volunteer Week and Global Youth Service Day.
 These Youth Leaders have been working to understand the needs of their community and developing plans to build awareness, strengthen advocacy, and directly impact causes that they care deeply about.
 Global Youth Service Day Projects Include:

 Teens in the CYL Northeast Denver Chapter feel strongly about growing the pride in their neighborhoods.
 They invite community members to help make their mark by supporting a community art and garden project.
 Students hope to make this an ongoing project in order to “grow” their impact throughout the summer.

 Clear Minds Clear Trails – Cause: Teen Mental Health and Environmental Stewardship

 Sunday, April 14th 1PM-4PM at Deer Creek Canyon Trailhead

 Being a teen can be really stressful!
 Mindfulness is a powerful way to handle stress and live life more fully.
 Teens in Jefferson County are combining their passion for outdoor stewardship with a chance to teach teens mindfulness and coping skills.
 This guided hike will provide the opportunity to explore the outdoors, clean a local trail, and clear your mind of stress before heading into the end of the school year.